-If you like you can colour your own black and white line art version, or use the set that’s already in full colour – both are included in the pdf file.
+Use the black-and-white line art version to colour your own nativity, or print the set that’s already in full colour – both are included in the pdf file.

 All the important characters from the Christmas Story are included.
 There is Mary, Joseph, baby Jesus, the donkey, shepherds with paper sheep, an angel and the three kings with their camels.

 The backdrop is a paper stable with a shining star on top.